-Accounting Principles Generally Accepted in the United States of America require that the Management's Discussion on pages 6 - 19 and Analysis, Budgetary Comparison Information on pages 77-79, be presented to Supplement the Basic Financial Statements.
-Such information, although not a part of the Basic Financial Statements, is required by the Governmental Accounting

-Standards Board, who considers it to be an essential part of financial reporting for placing the Basic Financial Statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the Required Supplementary Information in accordance with Auditing Standards Generally Accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the Basic Financial Statements, and other knowledge we obtained during our audit of the Basic Financial Statements.
+Accounting Principles Generally Accepted in the United States of America require that the Management's Discussion on pages 6 - 19 and Analysis, Budgetary Comparison Information on pages 79-81, be presented to Supplement the Basic Financial Statements.
+Such information, although not a part of the Basic Financial Statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the Basic Financial Statements in an appropriate operational, economic, or historical context.
+Because of the significance of the matter described in the "Basis for Disclaimer of Opinion on Governmental Activities and Note Disclosures Regarding Capital Assets, Net Pension Liability and Net OPEB Liability" paragraphs, we have not been able to applied certain limited procedures to the Required Supplementary Information in accordance with Auditing Standards Generally Accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the Basic Financial Statements, and other knowledge we obtained during our audit of the Basic Financial Statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Required Supplementary Information (Continued)
+Supplementary Information

 We were engaged for the purpose of forming opinions on the financial statements as a whole.
-The accompanying Financial Data Schedules - Section 8 Housing Choice Vouchers Program, as required by U.S. Department of Housing and Urban Development, on pages 80 through 84, and the Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Award, on pages 85 through 87, is presented for purposes of additional analysis and is not required part of the basic financial statements.
-Because of the significance of the matter described above, "Basis for Disclaimer Opinion, it is inappropriate to and we do not express an opinion on the supplementary information referred to above.
+The accompanying Financial Data Schedules - Section 8 Housing Choice Vouchers Program, as required by U.S. Department of Housing and Urban Development, on pages 83 through 87, and the Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Costs Principles, and Audit Requirements for Federal Award, on pages 88 through 90, is presented for purposes of additional analysis and is not required part of the basic financial statements.
+Because of the significance of the matter described above in the "Basis for Disclaimer Opinion of Opinion on Governmental Activities and Note Disclosures Regarding Capital Assets, Net Pension Liability and Net OPEB Liability" paragraphs, it is inappropriate to, and we do not express an opinion on the supplementary information referred to above.